 For an example of an atheist position that is actually universism, see this 4min video by Seth Andrews, who calls himself “The Thinking Atheist”.
 Andrews would probably disagree, but I think atheism is not the best label for his philosophical and spiritual position.
 In this video (and I presume his other videos) he is clearly a universist.
 Andrews believes certain moral principles, like treating all humans with dignity and seeing their commonality, are likely to be universal truths, rights, or ethical goods.
 The slogan for his website is “Assume Nothing.
 Question Everything.
 And Start Thinking.”
 But in reality, as with all the other athiests I admire, Andrews does make several useful assumptions, after a careful process of thinking, about likely universal values.
 I am glad that he does!
 Simply saying everything is uncertain is not an adaptive spiritual stance.
 I hope more atheist and freethinker groups relabel themselves as universists first in coming years, as we need more people of all spiritual persuasions who make their forms of spiritual thinking and belief transparent, and fully open to criticism.

 Fortunately, people are realizing in ever larger numbers that they participate in their religious communities primarily for their personal, social and ethical benefits, and secondarily for their beliefs.
 Their faiths help raise their children with a good moral code, build strong communities, and offer comforting and often empowering beliefs on hard questions like the meaning of life, and what may happen to us after we die.
-Yet increasingly, we recognize our best answers to many of our spiritual questions won’t be found in scripture, but in our own hearts and minds.
+Yet increasingly, we recognize our best answers to many of our spiritual questions won’t be found in scripture, but in ever-evolving science, and in our own hearts and minds.

-Most churches are becoming more inclusive of members who do not live by some of their scriptural codes, and members who challenge the church’s interpretation of various scriptural beliefs.
+In a very fortunate social development, most churches are becoming more inclusive of members who do not live by some of their scriptural codes, and members who challenge the church’s interpretation of various scriptural beliefs.
 One example is the steadily increasing LGBT community inclusion in various religious communities.
 Individual rights and freedoms and evidence-based thinking increasingly trump scriptural edicts.

 As Ron Ingelhart’s fifty-year survey of the global development of individual rights and freedoms and evidence-based thinking shows (picture right), many countries in Asia and Europe have cultures that are highly secular-rational and self-expression oriented.
 In US, secular-rationalism remains lower than Europe by a significant degree.
 Faith-based thinking still has the upper hand in our culture and its religious institutions.
 US culture lags far behind say, Japan or Sweden today in secular-rational values, as the map shows.